AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/calculatorV2Structure/matricesColumns.rst

 Matrices and columns
 ====================

+.. seealso:: :ref:`How to manipulate matrices and columns <multicolumnLayout>`

 Matrices are subdivisions of :ref:`groups <uxGroups>`.
 Each matrix contains one or more columns.
 In most cases, a matrix will contain one column and that column will contain one :ref:`block <uxBlocksSummary>`.
 There are no special guidelines relating to single-column, single-block matrices.

 .. figure:: images/matricesMulticolumn.png
     :alt: A calculator with two rows of inputs, each with two blocks inside.
 They are labelled as chemicals' coefficients and concentrations.